gchandra10/useful-rust-links/README.md

 # Useful Rust Links <!-- omit in toc -->
 Open Source repository containing valuable links for Rust Programming.
-If you find it useful, please don't forget to show your 💟 by starring this repository.
+If you find it valuable, please don't forget to show your 💟 by starring this repository.

 ## Contributing <!-- omit in toc -->